 Blepharitis - Eyelid Inflammation

 Blepharitis refers to the inflammation of the eyelid margin and eyelash area.
-Often there is associated gunk and crusting along the eyelind margin.
+Often there is associated gunk and crusting along the lid margin.

-Blepharitis is not normally serious nor is it a threat to vision, but it can lead to annoying dry eye symptoms and on-going irritation if left untreated.
+Mild blepharitis is not normally serious nor is it a threat to vision, but it can lead to annoying and ongoing dryness and irritation if left untreated.

-It is difficult to completely cure Blepharitis, normally on-going management is required, with more or less treatment depending on level of symptoms.
+It is difficult to completely cure Blepharitis, often ongoing management is required, with more or less treatment depending on level of symptoms.